CHOT-DT

-CHOT-DT (channel 32), branded TVA Gatineau–Ottawa, is a television station in Gatineau, Quebec, Canada, serving the National Capital Region as an affiliate of the French-language network TVA.
+CHOT-DT (channel 40), branded TVA Gatineau–Ottawa, is a television station in Gatineau, Quebec, Canada, serving the National Capital Region as an affiliate of the French-language network TVA.
 It is owned by RNC Media alongside Noovo affiliate CFGS-DT (channel 34).
 The two stations share studios on Rue Jean-Proulx and Rue Buteau in the former city of Hull; CHOT-DT's transmitter is located at Camp Fortune in Chelsea, Quebec.

 CHOT-DT is the largest TVA station that is not owned and operated by the network.
-It is also the largest network affiliate in Canada in a media market that is not owned by its associated network.
+It is also the largest network affiliate in Canada that is not owned by its associated network.

 History

 From 1974 to 1977, the Ottawa–Hull area received TVA programming from CFVO-TV (channel 30), which was the first French-language commercial station in the National Capital Region.
 CFVO was cooperatively owned and constantly struggled financially.
 After its March 1977 closure, Radio-Québec bought the channel 30 physical plant directly from CFVO's creditors.
 The Canadian Radio-television and Telecommunications Commission (CRTC) then invited bids for a new French-language commercial station to be affiliated with TVA and operate on channel 40.
 Though as many as four bids were rumoured to be incoming for the TVA affiliate, the CRTC only received two, from Télé-Métropole (owner of TVA flagship station CFTM in Montreal) and Radio-Nord.
 The CRTC selected the application from Radio-Nord in December; CHOT, known as "Télé-Outaouais", began operations on October 27, 1978.
 Pierre Thibault, who had been a temporary manager for CFVO late in the station's life, served as its first general manager.

 For a time until the late 1990s, CHOT was branded as "CHOT 40", referring to the station's channel number over the air.
 CHOT was one of the last television stations in Canada to use its over-the-air channel number in station branding.
 It is currently branded as "TVA Gatineau–Ottawa".